Top 10 Hardest Undergraduate Degrees To Study in the World

 Aero and astronautical engineering contain two kinds of advanced aircraft engineering: while aero engineering includes the development of airplanes to use within the Earth’s atmosphere, astronautical engineering involves the advancement of the rocket to use outside the earth’s atmosphere.

 Understudies in these majors normally take courses in streamlined features, gas aerodynamic, aircraft/airspace structures, aircraft/airspace propulsion, and space system design.

 2. Chemical Engineering

 Normal Hours Spent Preparing for Class Each Week: 19.66

-In our list, the second-hardest college degree and a hardest engineering degree in chemical engineering; understudies in this field spend a total of 19 hours and 40 minutes each week preparing for class.
+In our list, the second-most difficult degree and the toughest engineering degree in the world; understudies in this field spend a total of 19 hours and 40 minutes each week preparing for class.